 For visitors unable to provide proof of vaccination against COVID-19, proof of a recent negative COVID-19 test or a medical exemption, we will support outdoor and virtual visits.
 Children taking part in outdoor visits will need to be accompanied by a responsible adult.

-In order to meet these new requirements, Bethany Didsbury is encouraging visiting during times where we can best support your visits to the care centre with the least amount of disruption to you and your loved one.
+Bethany Didsbury is encouraging visiting during times where we can best support your visits to the care centre with the least amount of disruption to you and your loved one.

 RECOMMENDED VISITING HOURS: 11am-7pm